blueork/odin-recipes/README.md

 # odin-recipes

-My First HTML Project under the The Onion Project.
-Using HTML, git and github for this project.
-A simple recipe website.
+My First Project under the The Odin Project.
+Experimenting with HTML, CSS, git, and Github in this project.
+A simple digital recipe website.
 Brutalism at its peak.